 In February 2015, A military plane dropped a bomb on mourners in a Niger village on the border with Nigeria, killing 37 people and wounding 20 others.
 The plane was reportedly targeting Boko Haram.

 Last July, Boko Haram insurgents kidnapped at least 185 women and children and killed 32 people in a raid in northeastern Nigeria, according to local officials.

-Gunmen in pickup trucks attacked the village of Gumsuri, just north of Chibok, on Sunday, shooting down men before herding women and children together.
+Gunmen in pickup trucks attacked the village of Gumsuri, just north of Chibok, shooting down men before herding women and children together.
 News of the attack took four days to emerge because of a lack of communication.